riccardoberta/machine-learning/Installation-instructions.md

 ## Environment installation instructions

-Here’s a step-by-step guide on how to set up a machine learning virtual environment using Conda on Windows (similar instraction works also for MacOS or Linux) with Visual Studio Code (VS Code) as IDE.
+Here’s a step-by-step guide on how to set up a machine learning virtual environment using Conda on Windows (similar instructions works also for MacOS or Linux) with Visual Studio Code (VS Code) as IDE.
 The environment will be named "machine-learning" and will include Python, Jupyter, Pandas, NumPy, SciKit-Learn, and TensorFlow.

 ### Step 1: Install Conda